PiotrCiosmak/Electric-Car-Rental/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
 On this page you can, among other things, check the availability of vehicles and book them.
-TODO

 ## Technologies Used
 - HTML 5